MapsPeople/docs/src/content/map/simple-map-app.md

 implementation "com.google.android.gms:play-services-maps:16.1.0"
 ```

-* For the next step, this tutorial assumed that you use [Glide](https://bumptech.github.io/glide/) for image handling in your application.
+* For the next step, this project uses [Glide](https://bumptech.github.io/glide/) for image handling in your application.
 If you are not using Glide, either import it, or if you use a different image library, you need to change some lines of code in the app.
 What you need to change them to, depends on the library you use.
 The lines are:

 ```json
 DirectionStepFragment.kt: 50